dkmanutd/hello-world/README.md

 # hello-world

-This is being created to test and understand Github's functionality.
+This repository has been created to understand Github's features and functionality.